NvChad/nvchad.github.io/docs/config/Format & lint.md

 ### Null-ls config

-(NOTE : the below config is my personal one!
-So use it as a reference or check null-ls docs)
+- NOTE : The below config is my personal one!
+So use it as a reference or check null-ls docs

 ```lua
 local ok, null_ls = pcall(require, "null-ls")